 1. TENS 7000

-The TENS 7000, also known as the original TENS, is an FDA approved device for controlling pain.
-This more powerful version of a TENS unit is one of the most flexible and effective options for all-around performance.
+The TENS 7000, also known as the original TENS, is an FDA-approved device for controlling pain.
+This powerful version is one of the most flexible and effective options for all-around performance.

 It’s designed to work for almost any major muscle group.
 If you can put the TENS pads on your skin, you can use this unit to treat pain in that area.

-The TENS 7000 is also a particularly easy TENS unit to use.
+The TENS 7000 is also a particularly easy-to-use unit.
 The large digital display provides all the information and control you can ask for.
 It’s also highly adjustable, both in the strength of the electric current and the rate of pulses.

-This kit comes with all the accessories you need, including several contact points.
+All the accessories you need are included in the kit, starting with several contact points.
 It’s got a wearable clip for using your TENS unit on the go.
 It also comes with a portable carry case, which is great for traveling or bringing your unit to and from the office.

 The instruction booklet is comprehensive.
-It talks about how TENS units work, how to properly place the electrode pads, and gives some recommendations for starting settings.
+It describes how TENS units work, how to properly place the electrode pads, and recommends starting settings.

 - More powerful than most TENS units

 - Comes with everything you need to make your unit portable